 Social media analysis

-- The data collection is conducted during the election year, gathering data from the candidates’ public Facebook and Twitter accounts.
+- The data collection is conducted during the election campaign, gathering data from the candidates’ and parties’ public Facebook and Twitter accounts.

 In addition, it should be noted that the various surveys are coordinated with each other.
 For example, questions related to attitudes towards certain political subjects are identical in the candidate survey and in the post-electoral survey, which makes it possible to compare the positions of candidates and citizens.